 Vahur Lokk - this Estonian hiker crossed from Lower Svaneti to Racha.
 And alone - that's really not recommended.
 Luckily, he survived and wrote a very interesting diary

-Zuzka & Michal - the couple of young Czech botanists, who also finished Svaneti - Racha trek and also wrote about it.
+Zuzka & Michal - the couple of young Czech botanists who finished Svaneti - Racha trek and also wrote about it.
 And, as anyone familiar with the route should know,

 also in this case it wasn't a very pleasant experience.